Awards and Honors

 For more information about these funding opportunities and the application process, contact our chapter regent using our Contact Us form.

-Our NSDAR Special Projects Grants Program provides local community grant funding to public charity 501(c)(3) entities to support projects exemplifying the organization’s mission areas of historic preservation, education, and patriotism.
-A Special Projects Grant application must be accompanied by a letter of sponsorship from a DAR chapter or state society.
-For sponsorship through the Mount Rosa Chapter NSDAR or for more information about these funding opportunities and the application process, contact our chapter regent using our Contact Us form.
-More information can be found on the Special Projects Grants page of the NSDAR website.
+Our NSDAR Historic Preservation Grants Program provides local community grant funding to public charity 501(c)(3) entities to support projects exemplifying the organization’s mission areas of historic preservation, education, and patriotism.
+A DAR Historic Preservation Grant application must be accompanied by a letter of sponsorship from a DAR chapter or state society.
+For sponsorship through the Mount Rosa Chapte or for more information about these funding opportunities and the application process, contact our chapter regent using our Contact Us form.
+More information can be found on the DAR Historic Preservation Grants page of the NSDAR Website.

 - Adult Advanced Education Scholarship: